Read Now, Travel Later

 Please verify current operations of any places you want to visit mentioned in these articles, and contact me if a business has permanently closed so I can update the article.
 Thank you and stay safe out there!

-In 1788, Charles Picnkney (more on him in a bit) gave the land on which the current City Market sits to the city of Charleston with one stipulation: it must always be used as a public market.
+In 1788, Charles Picnkney gave land some land with a creek running through the middle to the city of Charleston with one stipulation: it must always be used as a public market.
 For the last two hundred years, that is exactly how the land has been used.

 Known as the “Forgotten Founder”, this little historic site is also a bit forgotten and tucked away from many of the main attractions.
 It’s easy to reach, but you’d better use that GPS navigation your fancy data phone is capable of doing.
 I use it a little too much these days; I couldn’t tell you how I got there.